 Different frequency signals propagate at slightly different speeds along the transmission medium.
 If the signal is not sinusoidal, different frequency parts of the signal will not reach the receiver with the same offset they had on the emitter, and thus parts of the signal from a symbol will overlap the next symbol at the receiver.
-This is called ISI.
+That's why this is called ISI.

-Both attenuation and propagation delay depend on frequency, so whenever a non-sinusoidal signal is sent the received signal will be rather distorted.
+Both attenuation and propagation delay depend on frequency, so whenever a non-sinusoidal signal is sent, the received signal will be rather distorted.
 To overcome this problem, emitters apply a passband filter to transform the non-sinusoidal signal into a fairly sinusoidal signal before sending it.

-On the image above we can see a emitted digital signal and the received signal after passing thru a transmission medium.
+On the image above we can see an emitted digital signal (above) and the received signal (below) after passing thru a transmission medium.
 A digital signal has some fixed possible values and jumps between those values.
-This is the worst case scenario, a digital signal has frequencies from zero (when it is stable at a level) up to infinite (when it jumps instantly between levels).
-Of course, in reality, there are no level transitions in zero time, so the maximum frequency is not really infinite.
+This is the worst-case scenario; a digital signal has frequencies from zero (when it's stable at a level) up to infinite (when it jumps instantly between levels).
+Of course, in reality there are no level transitions in zero time, so the maximum frequency is not really infinite.